yuchiahung/Barcelona-data/README.md

 # Barcelona-data
 Use the data sets from the Website Open Data BCN, the Ajuntament de Barcelona's open data service.

+Barcelona is an international city where has lots of immigrants from the world.
+Each neighborhood in Barcelona has its characteristics, so people from different countries will choose different neighborhoods for living.
+Also,  people from the same country or region tend to live nearby.
+When we walking on the street, it's easy to see the difference.

-To discuss the difference of rent in each district, and to see if there's a relationship between the rent and the numbers of immigrants and their nationality.
+`Barcelona_data.ipynb` discuss the difference of rent in each district, and the composition of nationality of the immigrants.
+Finally, to see if there's a relationship between them.

 ## Data